 Fortunately that narrow bedroom enabled them to create a very spacious living room.
 A chair and couch were on one end opposite the television and adjacent desk.
 On the wall between them was another small table with chairs if you wanted to order in-room dining.
 Or, you could store some snacks in the refrigerator and use the sink and microwave to prepare a small meal.

 The fourth wall was a large floor-to-ceiling window that opened out onto a generous balcony.
 We were on the eighth floor and had a partial view of the harbor even with the Fairmont Empress in front of us.
 Higher floors may do even better if they get above the Empress.
-If only we had some patio furniture we might have spent our evenings out there enjoying a glass of wine.
+If only we had some patio furniture, such as the ones from Garden furniture sets, we might have spent our evenings out there enjoying a glass of wine.

 Breakfast from Hell